kamiloses/FriendHub-Deprecated-Version/README.md

-After your first step registration is succesfull, you can proceed to second step.You will receive token on your gmail account.Your profile will be created after succesfull token verification.
+Once your first step registration is succesfull, you can proceed to second step.You will receive token on your gmail account.Your profile will be created after succesfull token verification.Your default profile image will be different depending on your sex.

 ![image](https://github.com/user-attachments/assets/25777a0d-6421-46bb-b665-f345038935f7)